Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system: Carleman estimates for different

 \section{Carleman estimates for different $\boldsymbol \alpha$}

-This section is devoted to obtain several Carleman inequalities depending on the parameter $\alpha$.
-In the sequel, we shall prove the required Carleman estimates for the three different cases: \begin{itemize} \item[(i)] $\alpha \in (0,1)$, \item[(ii)] $\alpha =0$, \item[(iii)] $\alpha =1$. \end{itemize} Note that, the cases $\alpha=0$ and $\alpha=1$ are more interesting since we remove one of the two observed variables.
+This section is devoted to obtain several Carleman inequalities depending on the parameter $\alpha$, namely for the following cases: \begin{itemize} \item[(i)] $\alpha=0$ \item[(ii)] $\alpha =1$, \item[(iii)] $\alpha \in (0,1)$. \end{itemize} Note that, the cases $\alpha=0$ and $\alpha=1$ are more interesting since we remove one of the two observing variables.
 In fact, depending on the above three choices of $\alpha$, the strategy to obtain a suitable Carleman estimate also changes.

 Let us define some Carleman weights which have been introduced in the articles \cite{Sergio, Cerpa-Mercado-Pazoto}.

 \paragraph{\bf Weight functions} Recall that $\oo \cap \omega \neq \emptyset$ and therefore, there is an open set $\omega_0\subset \subset \oo \cap \omega$.
 In what follows, we establish the Carleman estimates with the observation domain $\omega_0$.